Alextros00/Home-Automation-NodeRED-ESP-Telegram/README.md

 <!-- ESP32 -->
 ### ESP32
-You can get really cheap knock off ESP32s on [AliExpress](https://www.aliexpress.com/) Some ESP devices that I use are: ESP-WROOM-32, ESP-32S, ESP32-CAM, ESP-EYE
+You can get really cheap knock off ESP32s on [AliExpress](https://www.aliexpress.com/)<br/>
+Some ESP devices that I use are: ESP-WROOM-32, ESP-32S, ESP32-CAM, ESP-EYE<br/>
 #### Hardware Wiring
 Depending on the project specific goal of your ESP32 device depends on how you want to wire it.
 Here You will be shown how to wire to use your ESP32 to remotly control a light using a relay.